Elquintas/conversational_teddy/README.md

 |animal game |1 sound |1 sound |1 sound |
 |memory game |2 sounds|3 sounds|5 sounds|
 |reverse game|3 words |4 words |5 words |

+Once the four minigames are cleared, the user can issue the magic words to finally free Marvin.
+However, speaking them in the different orders may trigger unforeseen consequences, leading to different endings.

 ## Microphone Setup